 Medical Leave is Your Lawful Right as an Employee

 Medical leave is an important, if not essential, aspect of every worker’s job.
-It’s important that workers are aware of the rights they possess concerning leave and are confident enough to request the leave they are entitled to each time it is necessary.
+It’s important that workers are aware of the rights they possess concerning leave, what FMLA is, and are confident enough to request the leave they are entitled to each time it is necessary.
 Medical leave is a lawful right of any U.S. employee.
-To ensure you are getting the type of leave you deserve, always contact an experienced employment rights attorney for assistance.
+To ensure you are getting the type of leave you deserve and that your employer is following FMLA requirements, contact an experienced employment rights attorney for assistance.